-My mother once told me that we don’t go to school to learn how to be a parent.
-Although that’s no excuse and is a cop-out, I believe the same is true of life.
+My mum once told me that we don’t go to school to learn how to be a parent.
+Although that isn’t an excuse, it’s a cop-out because it means that whatever we do, we’re not officially ‘responsible’.

-Generally, we don’t go to school to learn how to deal with life.
-Even the most amazing childhood doesn’t give us a guarantee.
+Although we don’t go to school to learn how to deal with life, the most amazing childhood can’t give us a guarantee.
 Life has a knack of throwing things at us when we least expect it.
-When we’ve never had to cope or deal with childhood issues, it makes it even more difficult for us to learn how to deal with issues as the adult.
+When we’ve never had to cope or deal with our childhood in that way, it makes it even more difficult for us to learn how to deal with our issues as an adult.

 ‘Life can be a school of hard knocks.’
 The education one gets from life is often used as a contrast to a formal education.
 People will use the school of hard knocks analogy to identify and justify their life, so they can explain the cards life has dealt them, without the formal education.
 It’s okay that we use the analogy, but we must also choose to do something about it.